 Burning of agricultural residues gives emissions of standard non-fossil combustion products.
-The source contributes with 0.1 % of the agricultural greenhouse gas emissions, and the trend has been decreasing with 90 % since 1990.
+The source contributed with 0.04 % of the agricultural greenhouse gas emissions in 2018, and the emissions have been decreasing with 94 % since 1990.

 CH4, N2O

 Emissions from the burning of crop residues are being calculated in accordance with a Tier 1 approach (EEA 2013):